Is Bluetooth Radiation Harmful? Understanding the Risks

 Bluetooth radiation is real and measurable.
 While exposure levels are lower than cell phones, the direct contact and extended duration of headphone use creates significant cumulative exposure that current safety standards weren’t designed to address.

-The science on long-term effects is incomplete, but the precautionary principle offers guidance: when safer alternatives exist and the cost of precaution is low, reducing unnecessary exposure makes sense.
+The science on long-term effects is incomplete, but the precautionary principle offers clear guidance: when safer alternatives exist and the cost of precaution is low, reducing unnecessary exposure makes sense.

 You don’t have to abandon Bluetooth technology.
-But understanding what it emits helps you make informed choices about when wireless convenience is worth the exposure, and when wired alternatives serve you better.
+But understanding what it emits helps you make informed choices about when wireless convenience is worth the exposure—and when wired alternatives serve you better.

 Frequently Asked Questions